fredemmott/magic_args/docs/features/encoding.md

 - `magic_args::parse<MyArgs>(std::views::counted(argv, argc)`
 - `magic_args::parse<MyArgs>(std::span(argv, argc))`

-## If you're happy to assume UTF-8 on Linux and macOS, but want to handle Windows
+## If you're happy to assume UTF-8 on Linux and macOS but want to handle Windows

 Windows is particularly problematic for CLI encodings: